All Episodes

 There clearly is an opening for somebody to consolidate support.

-Herman Kane has been doing that.
+Herman Cain has been doing that.

 How much longer can he do it given what's happened in the last few days?

-Huntsman is one who uh has not yet had his moment in the sun.
+Huntsman is one who has not yet had his moment in the soot, but he's got an opportunity tonight.

 Oh, isn't that rich?

-He used to be at the Wall Street Journal.
+No, he used to be at the Wall Street Journal.

-So now Huntsman has an opportunity to impress me, or to prove to me that he's a conservative.
+So now Huntsman has an opportunity to impress me or to prove to me that he's a conservative.

-That's his opportunity tonight.
+El Rushbo, that's his opportunity tonight.

 And Harwood is so hoping he pulls it off.